FranciscoOnt/checkout-sdk-js/docs/interfaces/paymentinitializeoptions.md

 The options that are required to initialize the GooglePay Checkout.com payment method.
 They can be omitted unless you need to support GooglePay.

+The options that are required to initialize the Klarna payment method.
+They can be omitted unless you need to support Klarna.

 ___

 ### `Optional` googlepaystripe